SysKG-UTF/BugExploring/README.md

 Generate test scenarios
 1. run 7_generate_scenario.py

+Details of participant distribution in the user study of Section 4.4:

+The programming experience of the participants ranges from 1 to 10 years.
+Among them, 12 have used the Firefox Desktop browser with varying degrees of familiarity, and 12 have experience in testing.
+4 participants have previously reported bugs to the open source community.
+Taking this information into account, We then pair two participants with similar backgrounds, one in the experimental group and the other in the control group.
+The pairing is guided by a clear set of priorities.
+The foremost consideration is participants' testing experience and history of reporting bugs, aligning with the testing-centric nature of user study.
+Furthermore, as our user study involves user operations, familiarity with the software being tested is our second priority, considering its direct impact on the testing process.
+Finally, as ET is a manual testing simulating user operations to find bugs and does not involve code-level activities, programming experience and educational background are considered as tertiary factors.

+The details in participant distribution are shown in [Participant Distribution in User Study](https://drive.google.com/file/d/1eWNQSciS89-QQYdR3pQq-Xfh2xidNEbT/view?usp=drive_link)
+, where SoftwareFamiliarity is s assessed by the Likert Scale, with 1 representing never used before and 5 signifying familiar.

 Bugs found
-1. Bug 1-22 found during the user study by the experimental group
+1. Bug 1-36 found during the user study by the experimental group
-2. Bug 23-35 found during the user study by the control group
+2. Bug 36-56 found during the user study by the control group
-3. Bug 36-59 found during the tool development and test scenario variation
+3. Bug 57-86 found during the tool development and test scenario variation

 | No.      | Bug ID | Period |
 | -------- | ------ | ------ |